Medic Mobile is a global healthcare nonprofit working to improve health equity and access in underserved communities through mobile technology.

 • Move navigation to bottom, add labels.
 The bottom bar is more ergonomic and accessible.
 We also added text labels underneath the icons to eliminate ambiguity.

-• New top header with page titles.
+• New top header, add page titles.
 Page titles provide context and ensure users always know where they are.
 I also updated page colors for easier differentiation.

 • Android menu drawer.
 The menu drawer is a familiar Android pattern that allows for larger click targets with space for branding, user name and sync status.